 We worked with DEI practitioner, Levi Baer, to model the Collab as a Community of Practice.
 Ultimately, we sought to build a space, as Levi best articulates, where people can “share passion and practice in a collaborative community space…with a focus on inclusion, member-driven leadership, and learning.”

-We want to not only talk about Micheal Hicks and Stephon Watts, but inspire change that protects and values disabled people of color.
+We want to not only talk about Micheal Hickson and Stephon Watts, but inspire change that protects and values disabled people of color.
 We also believe more issues need centering like the school-to-prison pipeline, economic impacts of COVID-19, and impacts of our changing climate and the proliferation of natural disasters.